Things To Do in Margaret River

 Try to swim only at patrolled beaches, pay attention to the signs, and look for rips.
 Remember, the Australian sun is hot, so be sun smart.

 Margaret River has around 75 breaks along its 130 km of coast.
 The international Margaret River Pro is held at Surfers Point, which breaks around Prevelly at the mouth of Margaret River.
-The Wannasur website has lots of information on surf spots, but if you want to learn, try a Margaret River Private Surf Lesson or a cheaper group surf lesson.
+If you want to learn, try a Margaret River Private Surf Lesson or a cheaper group surf lesson.

 See this guide on the best beaches in the Margaret River region for more beaches to visit.